BAL-ROCS-BUT-COOL/calib-board/README.md

 - `-h`:

 **Required**
-- `--input-folder`:
+- `--input-folder`: Path to the folder containing time-synchronized images or videos.
-- `--intrinsics-path`:
+- `--intrinsics-path`: Path to the camera intrinsics parameter json files.

 **Input/Output Params**
-- `--out-folder-calib`:
+- `--out-folder-calib`: Name of the output folder for calibration results.
-- `--sampling-step`:
+- `--sampling-step`: (only when using video as input) Stride for sampling frames from videos.
-- `--start-time-window`:
+- `--start-time-window`: (only when using video as input) Start time for sampling (e.g., "00:00:00.000").
+If None, starts from the beginning.
-- `--end-time-window`:
+- `--end-time-window`: (only when using video as input) End time for sampling.
+If None, samples until the end.
-- `--force-rerun / --no-force-rerun`:
+- `--force-rerun / --no-force-rerun`: Delete all cached files/results and start fresh.

 **Pre-Processing Params**
-- `--board-type`:
+- `--board-type`: The type of calibration board (e.g., CHARUCO or CHESSBOARD).
-- `--charuco-marker-size`:
+- `--charuco-marker-size`: The size of the Aruco markers in a Charuco board [m].
-- `--charuco-dictionary`:
+- `--charuco-dictionary`: The dictionary used for the ChArUco board (e.g. 4X4_100).
-- `--show-detection-images / --no-show-detection-images`:
+- `--show-detection-images / --no-show-detection-images`: If True, display detection images during processing.
-- `--save-detection-images / --no-save-detection-images`:
+- `--save-detection-images / --no-save-detection-images`: If True, save detection images to the output folder.
-- `--show-viz / --no-show-viz`:
+- `--show-viz / --no-show-viz`: If True, display 3D visualizations of the results.
-- `--save-viz / --no-save-viz`:
+- `--save-viz / --no-save-viz`: If True, save 3D visualizations to the output folder.
-- `--save-eval-metrics-to-json / --no-save-eval-metrics-to-json`:
+- `--save-eval-metrics-to-json / --no-save-eval-metrics-to-json`: If True, save evaluation metrics to a JSON file.
-- `--save-colmap-reconstruction / --no-save-colmap-reconstruction`:
+- `--save-colmap-reconstruction / --no-save-colmap-reconstruction`: If True, save the reconstruction in a COLMAP-compatible format.

 **Calibration Pattern Params**
-- `--checkerboard-geometry.rows` :
+- `--checkerboard-geometry.rows` : Number of internal corner rows (for Charuco and Chessboard!).
-- `--checkerboard-geometry.columns` :
+- `--checkerboard-geometry.columns` : Number of internal corner columns (for Charuco and Chessboard!).
-- `--checkerboard-geometry.square-size`:
+- `--checkerboard-geometry.square-size`: The side length of a single square in meters (for Charuco and Chessboard!).

 **Calibration Params**
-- `--external-calibrator-config.checkerboard-motion`:
+- `--external-calibrator-config.checkerboard-motion`: The motion model for the checkerboard (PLANAR or FREE).
-- `--external-calibrator-config.min-track-length`:
+- `--external-calibrator-config.min-track-length`: The minimum number of camera views required for a 3D point to be considered valid.
-- `--external-calibrator-config.reprojection-error-threshold`:
+- `--external-calibrator-config.reprojection-error-threshold`: The maximum reprojection error (in pixels) for an observation to be considered an inlier.
+This parameter is quite important to set right.
+If the threshold is to low, too many points are filtered and the calibration becomes invalid.
-- `--external-calibrator-config.min-number-of-valid-observed-points-per-checkerboard-view`:
+- `--external-calibrator-config.min-number-of-valid-observed-points-per-checkerboard-view`: The minimum number of detected corners required for a checkerboard view to be used.
+This can also be tuned; if set too high, a lot of otherwise usable detections are discarded.
+However an absolute minimum of 4 pionts is needed for PnP to succeed
-- `--external-calibrator-config.camera-score-threshold`:
+- `--external-calibrator-config.camera-score-threshold`: A threshold for a camera's score to be considered well-calibrated (only "cosmetic").
-- `--external-calibrator-config.ba-least-square-ftol`:
+- `--external-calibrator-config.ba-least-square-ftol`: The function tolerance for the bundle adjustment's least-squares optimizer.
-- `--external-calibrator-config.least-squares-verbose`:
+- `--external-calibrator-config.least-squares-verbose`: Verbosity level for the least-squares solver.
-- `--external-calibrator-config.free-first, --external-calibrator-config.no-free-first`:
+- `--external-calibrator-config.free-first, --external-calibrator-config.no-free-first`: Whether to fix the first camera or not during the bundle adjustment.
+Not fixing it can improve the final result.
-- `--external-calibrator-config.verbose`:
+- `--external-calibrator-config.verbose`: General verbosity level for the calibrator.

 > Note: when using `-h` there is one more class of parameters shown (`external-calibrator-config.checkerboard-geometry options`).
 However, these are automatically copied from the `calibration pattern params` anyways, so they do not have to be set specifically.